Governor Dr Jamie Bennett

 Below are a selection of Comments from Delegates:

 ‘I found Gethin a very inspirational man and the facilitator of an excellent Workshop.
 It really made you think about how you communicate with clients and how different approaches / changing approaches can benefit your working relationship with a client to gain the best possible outcome for them.’

 ‘Gethin’s personal story – though extreme – was fascinating.
 The part of the Training I found most useful was probably the Transactional Analysis.
 It made me reflect on my own style of practice when working with clients.’

 ‘Gethin clearly knew his subject and his Delivery was engaging.’

 ‘Yesterday’s training was really enjoyable and I feel that we covered the objectives that were set at the beginning, of raising awareness.
 It was eye opening and I can definitely find myself referring back to certain sections to make sure I am more effective with my Delivery.

 Service Leader Portsmouth City Council

-Gethin had a unstructured brief, however as he know the work the team carry out he was able to develop an empowering workshop that allowed practitioners to reflect on their practice and see things from another perspective.
+Gethin had an unstructured Brief, however as he knows the work the Team carry out, he was able to develop an empowering workshop that allowed practitioners to reflect on their practice and see things from another perspective.